 Good Laboratory Practice (GLP) is a set of criteria used to ensure quality assurance in non-clinical studies.
 GLP principles are concerned with the organisational processes by which studies are planned, performed, monitored, recorded, reported and archived.
+These guidelines support the integrity, reliability and traceability of safety data used for regulatory submissions.

 What is the purpose of Good Laboratory Practices?